licoffe/POE-rates-live/README.md

 - **What are the trade stats?**

-  ![Stats](https://i.imgur.com/btjVsg0.png)

   Trade stats return the price distribution for a search on poe.trade with identical parameters.
 Only prices with different sellers and an occurence > 1 are taken into account.

+  ![Stats](https://i.imgur.com/btjVsg0.png)

+  For example, here we have 4 items for 40 chaos, 2 for 49 chaos, etc.

 - **Sometimes I stop receiving new items.
 How does that happen?**